-The NCFIC coordinates Australia’s whole-of-government efforts to respond to acts of foreign interference by:
+The CFICC coordinates Australia’s whole-of-government efforts to respond to acts of foreign interference by:

 - administering the

-CFI Strategy, that builds on Australia’s existing counter foreign interference efforts across government, to create an integrated and coordinated domestic and international program that responds to foreign interference activities
+CFI Strategy to build on Australia’s existing counter foreign interference efforts across government creating an integrated and coordinated domestic and international program that responds to foreign interference activities

 - coordinating outreach efforts and advice to sectors and systems at risk from foreign interference

-The NCFIC also connects with likeminded countries and regional partners to forge greater levels of domestic and global resilience to foreign interference.
+The NCFIC and CFICC engage regularly with likeminded countries and regional partners to forge greater levels of global resilience to foreign interference.